Train4Academy

 Once you have completed your assessment, it will benefit your business in many ways, as it can protect you legally but most importantly, protect workers' health.
 As mentioned previously in this article, the employer has an essential duty to ensure that all members of staff are working safely when it comes to handling hazardous substances.

 It should be the highest priority of an employer to ensure that the health of their workers is never put at risk through business operations.
 Exposure to hazardous substances can cause detrimental effects to a worker's health and could result in life-changing consequences.
-If a person is mishandling a hazardous substance, depending on the nature of the substance, it could lead to serious health consequences such as:

 It is, therefore, the highest importance that a COSHH assessment is carried out within a business and continuously monitored.